P.J. Stephenson, Ph.D.

 Professional career history

-From 5 years, Paul worked as a project development officer in EU regional policy.
-He conducted policy research and managed international projects for Interreg IIIB North-West Europe, based at the joint technical secretariat based in Lille, France.
-The current INTERREG VB North West Europe Programme (2014-2020) provides support to transnational cooperation projects that seek to improve territorial development and cohesion.
+Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in the field of EU regional policy.
+He conducted policy research and managed international projects for the programme Interreg IIIB North-West Europe (2000-2006), based at the joint technical secretariat in Lille, France.
+The programme provides support to transnational cooperation projects aimed at improving territorial development and cohesion.

 He has lived and worked across Europe: in Cambridge, London (UK), Avignon, Montpellier, Lille, Paris (FR), Seville, Madrid (ES), Brussels (BE) and Maastricht (NL).
 He was a European Commission intern ('stagiaire') in the Directorate-General for Transport and Energy.
 He studied abroad at the University of Avignon, Montpellier Graduate Business School and University of Seville.